Aleksei Ulianov

-Aleksei Ulianov is a Russian kickboxer who competes in the Glory Featherweight division.
+Aleksei Viktorovich Ulianov (Алексей Викторович Ульянов; born September 23, 1988) is a Russian kickboxer who competes in the Glory Featherweight division.
 He is a two time Tatneft Cup 70 kg tournament winner.

 As of 8 February 2022, Combat Press ranks him as the #7 featherweight kickboxer in the world.

 Kickboxing career

 Ulianov made his professional debut against Saksurin Cafefarsai at Nord Desant Fight Fest, with the fight ending in a draw.

 He afterwards entered the 2014 Tatneft Cup 70 kg tournament.
 In the first round, he knocked out Antero Hynynen, and beat Karol Lada and Itay Gershon by decision in the quarterfinal and semifinal respectively.
 Ulianov faced Rosario Presti in the finals.
 He won the fight by decision.

 He entered the 2016 edition of the tournament as well, and beat Ilya Sokolov in the semifinals by decision to earn a spot in the finals, where he faced Maksim Smirnov.
 Ulianov defeated Smirnov by decision.

 Ulianov faced former Interim Colosseum Tournament Featherweight Champion Vlad Trif on February 5, 2022, at Muaythai Factory.
 He won the fight controversially via split decision.
 Combat Press claimed that multiple experts scored the fight in favor of Trif.

 On July 27, 2024, Ulianov faced Luo Chao at Wu Lin Feng 546.
 He lost the fight by unanimous decision.